-In this work we explore the applicability and performnace of two i-TED modules working independently as PG Compton and in-beam PET imagers, using different time-coincidence strategies between the PSDs of the i-TED modules and a pulsed beam-time structure.
-A study of the performance of i-TED as Compton- and PET-imager is reported below in Methods, in section Laboratory characterization of the i-TED imaging system.
-The combined PG monitoring and in-beam PET experiment was carried out at the radiobiology beam line of the 18 MeV proton cyclotron facility at CNA~\cite{CNA:2020} during two consecutive days.
-Radiobiological research using this type of low energy particle accelerators has attracted a lot of interest in the last decades concurring with the worldwide expansion of hadron-therapy centers~\cite{BARATTOROLDAN:2020}.

-The cyclotron facility at CNA consists of a Cyclone 18/9 model equipped with an external beam line for multi-purpose research.
+The cyclotron facility at CNA used for the present proof-of-concept experiment consists of a Cyclone 18/9 model equipped with an external beam line for multi-purpose research.
 The cyclotron accelerates protons and deuterons to 18 and 9 MeV, respectively.
 The beam is then delivered to the dedicated experimental area through a complex beam extraction system.
 For further details about the research beam line the reader is referred to~\cite{BARATTOROLDAN:2018}.

-During the experiment, a 18 MeV proton beam was delivered to the experimental area with current values varying from 500 pA up to 1 nA on target, adding-up a total charge ranging from 212 to 674 nC per irradiation, depending on the total irradiation time and specific duty cycle used that will be explained later.
+During the experiment, a proton beam with an energy of 18~MeV was delivered to the experimental area with current values varying from 500 pA up to 1 nA on target, adding-up a total charge ranging from 212 to 674 nC per irradiation, depending on the total irradiation time and specific duty cycle, which will be explained later.